foundriesio/docs/mkdocs/docs/getting-started/git-config.md

 the `+ New Token`.
 Complete with a **Description** and the **Expiration date** and select `next`.

-For this tutorial, check the `Use for source code access` box and select your **Factory**.
+Check the `Use for source code access` box and select your **Factory**.
 You can later revoke this access and set up a new token once you are familiar with the `ref-api-access`.

 <figure>
 <img src="/_static/git-config/token.png" class="align-center" width="500" alt="Token for source code access" /><figcaption aria-hidden="true">Token for source code access</figcaption>